 Weekends and summers as a kid were spent in the mountains of Vermont and New Hampshire where I found myself most peaceful.
 My desire for more mountains led me to the University of Colorado at Boulder where I studied Speech and Hearing Science.
 My formal education provided me with intricate knowledge of the human body and all it's miracles.
 But Colorado taught me much more.
 With the Rocky Mountains outside my door, fitness became a part of my life rather than a chore.
 Whether it was hiking, biking, skiing or snowshoeing – there was always a daily activity.
 I was sold on the Colorado “ crunchy granola” lifestyle.
 Living in a house of girls who could cook (or at least tried and eventually did) I learned to appreciate REAL food (and throw a great party).
 One more life lesson I took from Colorado was the importance of building lasting relationships.
 Real people, real food, real life!
 This is what it's all about!

 I currently live in Houston, TX with the most genuine and supportive man in the world.
 I am mother to the two most appreciative and inspiring teenagers I have ever met.
 I am a yoga student for over 20 years, tennis player, family chef and green drink junkie.
 A healthy lifestyle has evolved naturally for myself.
-Now I have learned to work this lifestyle into a very busy and overscheduled household.
-With proper organization, food sourcing and planning, everyone is healthy, balanced, energized, and eating clean.
 Every day I am living and learning more deeply the connection between our food, our environment and ourselves.
 This is my passion.
 This is what I want to share with the world, one bite at a time.

 Let's get off the chemicals, out of the box and into real life!